The Korean War was a conflict that took place on the Korean Peninsula between 1950 and 1953.

 This difference in ideals generated conflict between the two nations, and each side began to arm itself with weapons given by its allies.

-Syngman Rhee was elected as president of South Korea in May of 1948, and Kim Il-Sung became the first communist leader of North Korea, who was backed by the Soviet Union.
+Syngman Rhee was elected as president of South Korea in May of 1948, under a government established by the U.S.-backed South Korean authorities.

 However, tensions had been brewing for some time.

-The North Koreans advanced rapidly, using Soviet-made tanks, and outnumbering the South Koreans.
+The North Koreans advanced rapidly and outnumbering the South Koreans.

-On the same day, the United Nations Security Council condemned the invasion of South Korea.
+On the same day as the invasion, the United Nations Security Council met and condemned the invasion.

 On June 27, US troops were rushed in from Japan, where they were serving as an occupation army.